-Day trips from Munich // 9 perfect day trips from Munich, Germany
+Day trips from Munich // 16 perfect weekend trips from Munich, Germany

 Located within an hour and a few minutes by train from Munich, this not so little historic city is the perfect getaway and not a place to miss in the Bavaria region, just right for a day trip from Munich.

 Choose one morning to hop on one of the many trains linking Munich to Nuremberg (roughly every 30 min you will find a train leaving in this destination) and make sure to buy the Bayern – Ticket if you want to save some money, especially if you are traveling in a group, which will make it even more affordable (EUR 25 plus EUR 6 per extra passenger, you do the math).

 Nuremberg is also a city not to miss for its lovely Christmas Market (Christkindlesmarkt) normally open from the 1st until the 24th of December, but don’t avoid it in other seasons either, because there are plenty local attractions to explore:

 - the Imperial Castle up on a hill offering a breathtaking view over the city,

 - the Germanisches Nationalmuseum the largest cultural-historical museum in the German-speaking world,